ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 CSS grid gives you control over the rows and columns of your webpage design, In this course. you'll build a magazine article.
 You'll learn how to use CSS grid, including concepts like gird rows and grid columns.

+### certification 4: Product landing page

+This is one of the required projects to earn your certification.
+For this project, you'll build a product landing page to market a product of your choice.